anonhostpi/ClearScriptBridged/analysis/weeklies/2024-W27/README.md

 >   - File (Lines: 68,86,138,158,194,208,222,303,317,338,405): S:\ClearScriptBridged\node\lib\internal\bootstrap\node.js
 >   - File (Lines: 37): S:\ClearScriptBridged\node\lib\internal\legacy\processbinding.js
 >   - File (Lines: 199,201,447): S:\ClearScriptBridged\node\lib\internal\bootstrap\realm.js

+This binding provides interfaces to interact with the embedded JS files in the nodejs engine.
+- `natives` object - retrieving internal JS filetexts embedded in Node.JS.
+- `builtinIds` array - retrieving the IDs of the internal JS files.
+Typically used to determine if a file is a NativeModule or not.
+- `hasCachedBuiltins` getter - the underlying function behind `process.features.cached_builtins`.
+Determines if the code cache is enabled and the builtins are cached.
+- `configs` JSON text - the underlying abstraction behind `process.config`.
+Contains the configuration and build information of the Node.JS engine.
+- `compileFunction` function - the JS land function used to compile the builtins at runtime.
+- `setInternalLoaders` function - registers the `require` and `internalBinding` functions as the loaders used in the builtins.

 # Internal Binding: cares_wrap